-ATTENTION: Public services and hours for the John M. Rivers Communication Museum will be SUSPENDED until further notice for renovations and repairs starting TUESDAY, JULY 28, 2015.
+ATTENTION: Public services and hours for the John M. Rivers Communication Museum will be SUSPENDED until further notice.

-Headquartered at 58 George St. in the historic Elliot House (1803) on the campus of the College of Charleston, the John M. Rivers Communication Museum holds a wonderful collection of antique radios, televisions, phonographs, telephones, magic lanterns, motion picture projectors, and other items related to the history and entertainment of the communications and broadcasting fields.
-The museum offers individual and group tours, a variety of educational programs for grades K-12, and many events related to both topical social issues and communications history.
+Previously headquartered at 58 George St. in the historic Elliot House (1803) on the campus of the College of Charleston, the John M. Rivers Communication Museum holds a wonderful collection of antique radios, televisions, phonographs, telephones, magic lanterns, motion picture projectors, and other items related to the history and entertainment of the communications and broadcasting fields.

 History of the John Rivers Communication Museum